 They evaluated standard LMS platforms like Teachable, but rejected them — they needed full design control, custom integrations, and a student experience that matched their brand.
 What they needed was a scalable backend, not a different SaaS constraint.

-Xano as the backend: I built a PostgreSQL database structure to manage users, roles, courses, modules, lessons, progress tracking, quiz logic, and completion thresholds.
-Each entity has its own API endpoint, and business logic that previously lived in fragile Make workflows now runs reliably as Xano backend functions and triggers.
+- PostgreSQL database to manage users, roles, courses, modules, lessons, progress tracking, quiz logic, and completion thresholds — each entity with its own API endpoint

 Results:

-• No more rate limit errors or sync failures
+- Zero rate limit errors — no more 429 errors or sync failures under load

-• New features (quizzes, certificates, cohorts) can be added at the Xano level without touching Webflow CMS
+- New features ship faster — quizzes, certificates, and cohorts can be added at the backend level without workarounds

-The academy is now the core product of TradingLab's online business.
+The academy is now the core product of TradingLab's online business, serving 3,300+ students with a foundation built to handle 10x that.

-For the broader decision-making guide on when to move from no-code to low-code, see: No-Code vs Low-Code in 2026: When to Upgrade Your Webflow Stack →
+For the broader decision-making guide on when to move from no-code to a scalable architecture, see: No-Code vs Low-Code in 2026 →

 Frequently Asked Questions